-There are new additive manufacturing techniques being developed all the time.
-Some are best for consumer applications and others for industrial environments, but not all of them are suited for rapid prototyping.
-Let’s take a look at the top 7 methods for 3D prototyping and their strengths and weaknesses so that you can decide what might be best for your next project.
+While 3D printing technology has been around since the 1980s, it is constantly evolving, with new processes being introduced all the time.
+Some are best suited for consumer applications, while others for industrial environments.
+However, not all types are suited for rapid prototyping, a technique used to create prototypes quickly and test out a wide range of solutions in a shorter time-span.
+Let’s take a look at the top 7 methods for 3D rapid prototyping so that you can assess their strengths and weaknesses for yourself and decide which one might be the best option for your next project.

-Stereolithography was the first successful commercial 3D printing method.
-A bath of photosensitive liquid is solidified one layer at a time using a UV light controlled by a computer.
+Stereolithography is one of the oldest and most popular commercial 3D printing methods in the industry.
+This process uses UV light to convert photosensitive liquid into 3D solid plastics.
 These layers are derived from two-dimensional cross sections of the 3D CAD model and controlled with a software file format called .stl.

 This is noteworthy because, being the first, .stl has become the default computer language used by most modern 3D printers, regardless of the printing technology employed.

-Stereolithography is best for prototypes and to make master patterns for vacuum casting.
-SLA is fast and inexpensive and the finished product is strong with a good surface finish.
+Stereolithography is best for creating high-quality prototypes, complex geometrical shapes and master patterns for vacuum casting.
+SLA is also fast and inexpensive and the finished product is often strong with a smooth finish.
 Supports may or may not be needed depending on the machine.

 Selective Laser Sintering (SLS)

-This is a form of powder bed fusion.
-Parts are formed on a build plate one layer at a time, using a laser to sinter the powder media.
-Because the support is surrounded on all sides be the powder medium, it is self-supporting and additional structures are not needed.
+Patented in the 1980s by Carl Deckard, SLS is an additive manufacturing method that uses a high-power laser to fuse powdered thermoplastics into parts.
+These parts are formed on a build plate one layer at a time.
+Because the support is surrounded on all sides of the powder media, additional structures are not needed.

 Fused Deposition Modeling (FDM)

-FDM printing is inexpensive, easy-to-use, and can accomodate different types and colors of plastic combined in a single build.
+FDM printing is clean, inexpensive, easy-to-use and can accommodate different types and colors of plastic combined in a single build.
 It’s also safe enough that even children can use it in a classroom.
-FDM printed parts have poor resolution and finish quality compared to industrial techniques, and the parts are not very strong.
-However it can be ideal for making prototypes and models during the development stage.
+However, FDM printed parts have poor resolution and finish quality, and the parts are not very strong compared to other 3D rapid prototyping techniques.
+On the plus side, one of the biggest advantages of FDM is its scalability, making it ideal for creating prototypes and models during the development stage.

 Selective Laser Melting (SLM)

 Another form of powder bed fusion, SLM is an industrial process that requires carefully controlled conditions.
-Very fine metal powder of a uniform size and shape is fully welded onto a build plate using a high-powered laser inside of a sealed chamber.
+This approach utilizes a high-power laser to melt and fuse metallic powders.
 Common metal powders may include titanium, stainless steel, maraging steel and cobalt chrome.

-SLM is the preferred technique for making sophisticated parts of the highest strength, durability and complexity and this is what we use at Star Rapid for our DMLM service.
+SLM is the preferred technique for making sophisticated parts of the highest strength, durability and complexity.
+With the ability to realize complex shapes and produce multiple parts at the same time, SLM is what we use at Star Rapid® for our DMLM service.

-The process can be expensive and must be controlled by a skilled engineer, but the results are ideal for the most demanding applications in aerospace, automotive, defense and medical parts.
+It’s important to note that the process can be expensive and, therefore, should be controlled by a skilled engineer.
+But, the results are ideal for the most demanding applications in aerospace, automotive, defense and medical parts.

 Laminated Object Manufacturing

-Here a series of thin laminates are laid out on a build platform.
-The laminates can be paper, plastic sheet or metal foil.
-With each layer, a computer controlled laser or other cutting device traces out the pattern.
-The platform then drops by the thickness of one layer, a new laminate is glued on top and the process continues.
+In LOM, materials like plastic, paper or metal are laid out across a build platform by a system of feed rollers.
+With each layer, a computer-controlled laser or other cutting device traces out the pattern.
+The build platform then drops by one-sixteenth of an inch, which is the typical thickness of one layer, and a new laminate is glued on top and the process continues.

-This stacking process makes a finished part which is less sophisticated than a SLS or SLM equivalent, but it is cheaper and does not require specially controlled working conditions.
-Also, if paper is used as the laminate the finished part will be similar to solid wood and can be worked accordingly.
+This stacking process makes a finished part which is less sophisticated than an SLS or SLM equivalent, but it is more affordable and does not require specially controlled working conditions.
+Also, if paper is used as the laminate, the finished part will be similar to solid wood and can be manipulated accordingly.

 Digital Light Processing

-Another variation on the polymerization of a curable resin, this process is very similar to SLA printing.
-It cures the resin with a more conventional light source, but it also requires support structures and post-build curing.
+Another variation on the polymerization of a curable resin, this type of technology is comparable to SLA printing.
+It cures the resin with a more conventional light source but also requires support structures and post-build curing.

-The process is generally faster and a more shallow reservoir of photoresin can be used which also saves on cost.
+The approach is generally faster and a more shallow reservoir of photoresin can be used, which also cuts down on costs.
 Like with SLA, the finished part has excellent dimensional tolerances and surface finish.

 An interesting variation of this process is called CLIP (Continuous Liquid Interface Production).
-Here the part is pulled from the vat in a continuous motion – there are no layers, it is an uninterrupted process.
+In this case, the part is pulled from the vat in a continuous motion – there are no layers, it is an uninterrupted process.
 As the part is withdrawn it crosses a light barrier that is programmed to alter its configuration to produce the requisite cross-sectional pattern on the plastic.

-A relatively new 3D process, this has the potential to be a true high-volume mass production technique.
+A relatively new rapid prototyping 3D printing process, binder jetting printing systems offer larger build volumes than many other power bed technologies on the market.
 Over a horizontal print bed covered in metal powder, hundreds of nozzles spray micro-fine droplets of a liquid binder to form a single layer.
-This layer is then compacted with a roller, re-coated with powder, and then sprayed for the next layer.
+This layer is then compacted with a roller, re-coated with powder and then sprayed for the next layer.

 When semi-finished parts are removed from the build chamber, they must still be cured in an oven to burn off the binding resin and fuse the metal powder together into a solid.